nik012003/ripdrag/README.md

     -v, --verbose                  Be verbose
-    -t, --target                   Act as a target instead of source -k, --keep                     With --target, keep files to drag out -p, --print-path               With --target, keep files to drag out -r, --resizable                Make the window resizable
+    -t, --target                   Act as a target instead of source -k, --keep                     With --target, keep files to drag out -r, --resizable                Make the window resizable
     -x, --and-exit                 Exit after first successful drag or drop -i, --icons-only               Only display icons, no labels